avynawsh/Advances-in-Mobile-Robotics/README.md

 # Advances in Mobile Robotics
- This a Advanced course on mobile robotics with assignments in ROS and gezebo
+ This a Advanced course on mobile robotics with assignments in ROS and gazebo